tianzex3/Tweets-Analysis/README.md

 -Are these mostly government institutions, universities and credible non-profit organizations? <br>
 -Or random users tweeting about their schools, teachers, application processes, or attitudes toward going (or not going) to schools. <br>
 -Do you see most of these messages being original content or just copies of the original tweets / retweets?

+## Conclusion
+Twitter could be considered a source of information that can reflect the emergence of important trends or topics in education.
+It also could be useful for understanding the public’s opinion on a certain topic or trend in education.

+However, based on the current analysis, it should not be considered a creditable source to obtain knowledge for the topic in general until further tweet analysis.
+Since most tweets are original content created by social media influencers other than authority agencies such as governments, schools, news, and non-profit organizations.

+## Future Work
+In addition to the current analysis, the analysis of the credibility of original tweets created by social media influencers could be the aim for the next step:

+__“How credible are the original tweets could be taken for topic knowledge gaining from non-authority entities?”__